Raiders lose AFC West, another QB in 24-6 loss to Broncos

-In a game that couldn't have gone much worse, Oakland lost its latest starting quarterback, Matt McGloin, to a shoulder injury, then fell 24-6 on Sunday to Denver, a team with nothing to play for and facing the possible exit of coach Gary Kubiak for health reasons.
+In a game that couldn't have gone much worse, Oakland lost starting quarterback Matt McGloin to a shoulder injury in the first half and then fell 24-6 to a Denver Broncos team with nothing to play for and now in need of a new coach.

+Gary Kubiak informed his players in an emotional postgame locker room that he's stepping away for health reasons.

-Combined with Kansas City's win over San Diego, the Raiders (12-4) squandered the AFC West title and the first-round bye that went with it — and instead fell to the No. 5 seed.
+Combined with Kansas City's win over San Diego, the Raiders (12-4) squandered the AFC West title and the first-round bye that went with it — and instead fell to the No. 5 seed, where they travel to Houston.

-The Raiders came into the last week of the regular season with a chance at the AFC's top seed.
-Now, they are a wild card with a rookie third-stringer as their only fully healthy quarterback.
+"I tell guys all the time: You get what you earn in this league," Raiders coach Jack Del Rio said.
+"And we didn't do enough to earn a win tonight."

-Leading Oakland into next week's game at Houston could be rookie Connor Cook if the injury to McGloin proves serious.
+Leading Oakland into next week's game could be rookie Connor Cook if the injury to McGloin proves serious.

-McGloin , who got the start when Derek Carr broke his leg last week, left late in the second quarter.
+McGloin, who got the start when Derek Carr broke his leg last week, left late in the second quarter.
 He completed six passes for 21 yards, missing virtually every throw downfield.
-He stood on the bench in a stocking cap for the second half.

 A fourth-year player out of Penn State, McGloin was making his first start since 2013.
 He was hurt when Jared Crick slammed him to the turf, drawing a roughing-the-passer penalty.
 Moments before that play, McGloin overthrew a wide-open Amari Cooper.